 1. Kodungallur Sree Kurumba Bhagavathi Temple

-Kodungallur Sree Kurumba Bhagavathi Temple is one the most famous Hindu temples in Thrissur district.
+Kodungallur Sree Kurumba Bhagavathi Temple is one the most famous temples in Thrissur district.
 The temple houses the incarnation of the goddess Kali, Bhadrakali.
 Her idol is about 6 feet tall and was carved from the wood of a Jackfruit tree.
+It is one of the best places to visit in Kerala in May.

 Location: Aramekkavu Devaswom Building, Round East, Thrissur